The biggest mistake possible when writing your CV

-Well, apart from the fact that it’s not a good idea to lie in your CV, the biggest mistake possible is to just mention what you DID in your previous jobs.
+Well, apart from the fact that it’s not a good idea to lie in your CV / résumé, the biggest mistake possible is to just mention what you DID in your previous jobs.
 Rather, it is necessary to explain how you contributed to the SUCCESS of the company.
-In other words: If the descriptions of your previous jobs and your educational path consist only of listing your tasks and responsibilities, then this is not a good idea!
+In other words: If the descriptions of your previous jobs and your educational path only list your tasks and responsibilities, then this is not a good idea!
 After all, it won’t help your future employer if you’re simply diligent.
 They are interested that your work will be beneficial for them.
 And that is not the same thing!

 Examples of this distinction